dlpoole/Nyquist-Audacity-Convolution-Plugin/README.md

 Audacity imposes a memory limit on the Nyquist convolve function; experimentally, this results in a 20 second limit on the selection at 48KHz sample rate.
 Attempts to convolve longer selections will throw a table limit error that will be found in the Debug window.

 Audacity applies a common selection to both channels of a stereo track and delivers them as inputs to convolve.
 It will probably be necessary to prepare a monaural track of the impulse response (post-padded with silence if necessary) and a second monaural track of the desired audio from which to make a stereo track to convolve.
-It is very strongly recommended that the user make safety WAV copies of any work before they press OK on this or any other effect or filter.
+It is wise to make backup WAV copies of the source naterials before pressing OK on this or any other effect or filter lest it cause Audacity to crash.

 This plugin took 8 minutes to convolve a 10-second audio selection and impulse function at 48KHz sampling rate with Audacity v.2.2.1 on a Dell laptop with an i7-5600U CPU.
 Nyquist v.3.12 reportedly has a new "fast convolution" primitive which is capable of convolution in near real-time and which may be incorporated into future versions of Audacity.